enzo-project/enzo-e/getting_started.rst

 ---------------------

-"`libpng <http://www.libpng.org/pub/png/libpng.html>`_ is the official PNG reference library", and is the image format used by Enzo-P/Cello.
+"`libpng <http://www.libpng.org/pub/png/libpng.html>`_ is the official PNG reference library", and is the image format used by Enzo-P / Cello.

 If ``libpng`` is not already installed on your machine, it may be available through your operating system distribution, otherwise it can